stratusadv/dandy/docs/getting_started/configuration.md

 ## Creating a Settings File

-In the virtual environment you can run the dandy cli with no arguments to create a settings file.
+In the virtual environment you can run the Dandy cli with no arguments to create a settings file.

 ```bash
 dandy